| |

 Steamed King Crab Legs with Garlic Butter and Lemon

-King crab legs have been a family favorite for a long time.
+Steamed king crab legs with garlic butter and lemon is one of my top favorite meals!
 We rarely have them because they are so expensive, but we will occasionally splurge on special occasions.
-We don’t do anything crazy for Valentine’s day.
-My husband and I usually go out for a date night but we also like to celebrate with a nice meal at home with our kids.
-I made a special Valentine’s dinner with steamed king crab legs, a ribeye steak, mashed potatoes, and roasted asparagus.
-It was a delicious dinner that we all devoured and loved.
+I made a special Valentine’s dinner for my family with steamed king crab legs, steak, mashed potatoes, and roasted asparagus.
+It was a delicious meal that we all devoured and loved.

 Steamed King Crab Legs with Garlic Butter and Lemon